 The Board recommends that you vote:

-- "FOR" the election of the management nominees in the Director Election Proposal; - "FOR" the Stock Issuance Proposal; - "FOR" the Authorized Capital Proposal; and - "FOR" the Accountant Ratification Proposal.
+- "FOR" the election of the management nominees in the Director Election Proposal; - "FOR" the Stock Issuance Proposal; and - "FOR" the Accountant Ratification Proposal.

 Why did I receive a Notice of Internet Availability of Proxy Materials?